bsvinu26/TaskManagement/README.md

 Pending → InProgress → Completed , transistions are allowed and validations are implemented Response of the API is string format message which show up the status.

+#Trade-offs
+Can add more logs and implement text log files
+Can Create a DB instead of in memory allocations.